 Mathematics at A Level allows students to move on to study many degree courses.
-For students wishing to study Mathematics and Physics at University the completion of AS/A2 Further Mathematics is recommended.
-Owing to its diverse nature from mathematical proof to mathematical modelling its value is recognised by careers in many Computing, areas including Accountancy, Economics.
-Business, Banking, Air Traffic Control.
-Retail Management, Surveying, Architecture, Cartography, Psychology, and, of course, Teaching to name but a few
+For students wishing to study Mathematics and Physics at University completion of AS/A2 Further Mathematics is recommended.
+Owing to its diverse nature from mathematical proof mathematical modelling its value is recognised by careers in many areas including Computing.
+Accountancy, Economics.
+Business, Banking, Air Traffic Control, Retail Management, Architecture.
+Surveying, Cartography, Psychology, and, of course, Teaching to name but a few.